 a friend of mine has written.
 I don't understand it either.
 I understand it less as I dive further into forgiveness.
 Or at least, understand that there is more to it than I had thought at first, that there is more to forgiving and seeking forgiveness than a quick month can contain.
 It makes sense to spend a month counting blessings, basking in gratitude.
 But even to me it seems a little strange to spend a whole month thinking about the negative, giving space to it.
 And to choose Christmas Day of all days to talk about angers?I don't understand this project

-But in light of recent events, the dark and lurid light, what better day to open the door on this room, to sweep it clean of cobwebs and air it out, to chase out all its spiders and let a clear clean light shine in?
+But in light of recent events, the dark and lurid light of recent violent events, what better day to open the door on this room, to sweep it clean of cobwebs and air it out, to chase out all its spiders and let a clear clean light shine in?

 I do know that living with a child whose angers are new to us but not unresonant has exacted its toll.
 The timbre of our home has had to stretch and strain to contain and modulate his voice.
 We have had to sing higher and deeper to make a wider harmony.
 And our own old angers and frustrations have risen like fierce ghosts in all of us, have had to be addressed and laid to rest.
 Or at least danced with.
 There was one evening a month ago I threw a tantrum in tandem with my youngest son, shaking my head when he shook his head, throwing back my head to screech as loud as he did, waving my arms around just like he did.